navapbc/template-infra/docs/decisions/infra/0001-ci-cd-interface.md

 ### CI interface

-Each application will have their own CI workflow that gets copied into the project's workflows folder as part of installation. `template-application-nextjs` and `template-application-flask` will have `.github/workflows/ci-app.yml`, and `template-infra` will have `.github/workflows/ci-infra.yml`.
+Each application will have its own CI workflow that gets copied into the project's workflows folder as part of installation. `template-application-nextjs` and `template-application-flask` will have `.github/workflows/ci-app.yml`, and `template-infra` will have `.github/workflows/ci-infra.yml`.

 Installation would look something like: